dim-chr/LSTM_project/README.md

 ### How to execute:

-or can execute with a default model by using the command:<br />
-Question A: `$python forecast.py –d nasdaq2007_17.csv -n 10`<br />
+Question A: `$python forecast.py –d nasdaq2007_17.csv -n 10` or <br /> `$python forecast_all.py –d nasdaq2007_17.csv -n 10`<br />
 Question B: `$python detect.py –d nasdaq2007_17.csv -n 10 -mae 0.09`<br />
-Question C: `$python reduce.py –d input_file.csv -q query_file -od out_input.csv -oq out_query.csv`<br />
+Question C: `$python reduce.py –d input_file.csv -q query_file.csv -od out_input.csv -oq out_query.csv`<br />

 ### Notes:

-We have created two variations of Question A. Inside `src/Question A` there are two files, `forecast_all.py` and `forecast.py`.
+1. We have created two variations of Question A. Inside `src/Question A` there are two files, `forecast_all.py` and `forecast.py`.
    - `forecast_all.py` predicts using one model that was trained by using all the time series.
    - `forecast.py` predicts using multiple models.
 Each model was trained by using individual time series.

+2. For Question C we have created inside the `dir/` directory the `input_file.csv` and `query_file.csv`.
+   - `input_file.csv` was created by taking the first 90 time series from `nasdaq2007_17.csv` file, while `query_file.csv` was created by taking the following 10.
+   - These files will be given as arguments.